Table of contents

 There are many luxurious luxurious villas to rent in Normandy and Brittany.
 The seaside towns of Deauville, Trouville-Sur-Mer, and Bayeux in Normandy are quite popular resort towns.
 For more private lodging options in Normandy, check out the idyllic fishing village of Yport; more adventurous types might choose to look into staying on the majestic cliffs of Étretat.

-If you’re seeking luxury accommodation brittany, the island of Brehat has a sublime tropical appeal, complete with sparkling turquoise water.
+If you’re seeking luxury accommodation in brittany, the island of Brehat has a sublime tropical appeal, complete with sparkling turquoise water.
 Art fans might recognize scenes straight from the masterpieces of Monet or Matisse when staying of the island of Belle.

 Eat, drink and be merry